divinecuration/divinecuration.github.io/_posts/2020-08-19-spectacle.md

 excerpt_separator: <!--end_excerpt-->
 ---

-Last night I encountered this passage, idly rereading the first chapter of Guy Debord's [Society of the Spectacle]({{site.baseurl}}/assets/pdf/debord-spectacle.pdf):
+Last night I encountered this passage while idly rereading the first chapter of Guy Debord's [Society of the Spectacle]({{site.baseurl}}/assets/pdf/debord-spectacle.pdf):

 > Though separated from what they produce, people nevertheless produce every detail of their world with ever-increasing power.
 They thus also find themselves increasingly separated from that world.
 The closer their life comes to being their own creation, the more they are excluded from that life.